FPlohl/Uart-example/README.md

 # Uart example

-This is tweaked uart example from NRF SDK.
+This a is tweaked uart example from NRF SDK.